protonemedia/laravel-ffmpeg/README.md

 * Built-in support for watermarks (positioning and manipulation).
 * Built-in support for creating a mosaic/sprite/tile from a video.
 * Built-in support for generating *VTT Preview Thumbnail* files.
+* **Laravel Event System integration** for real-time progress monitoring and workflow automation.
 * Requires PHP 8.1 or higher.
-* Tested with FFmpeg 4.4 and 5.0.
+* Tested with FFmpeg 4.4, 5.0, and 7.x.

 ## Installation